Diego-Bonora/-holbertonschool-CarToFix/README.md

 - [x] No more get all services but get all services by usrId
 - [x] No more get all budgets but get all budgets by usrId
 - [x] Now you can get the budgets for a vehicle by plate
+- [x] If budget is done, it cannot be updated